MannLabs/alphatims/README.md

   * FEAT: Show performance in README.
   * FIX: Move python-lzf dependancy (to decompress older Bruker files) to legacy requirements, as pip install on Windows requires visual c++ otherwise.
   * DOCS: BioRxiv paper link.
+  * FIX: RT in m in/sec conversion of the GUI.

 ### 0.2.7